nicoschuele/pad_utils/README.md

 [Get in touch](https://twitter.com/nicoschuele) before submitting a pull request, I don't want to waste your time by rejecting it!

-## Testing

-The test suite for PadUtils is currently outside of the gem itself.
-I may add it if I have time.

 ## License

 Copyright 2016 - Nico Schuele